 Rock climbing, Bouldering, Mixed

-Duluth’s premier rock climbing crag is Ely’s Peak, a prominent knob of archaic bedrock that looms fortress-like over the St. Louis River valley.
-The rock is firm basalt; vertical cracks and angular face holds dominate.
-Climbs are typically 40 to 60 feet in length, but there are exceptions nearly twice as long.
-There are two separate outcrops with climbing routes at Ely’s Peak: Tunnel Bluff, which is pierced by an abandoned railway tunnel, and the adjacent Northwestern Bluff, located across a forested drainage.
+Duluth’s premier rock climbing crag is Ely’s Peak, a prominent knob of archaic basalt that looms fortress-like over the St. Louis River valley.
+Vertical cracks and angular face holds define the climbing here.
+Routes are typically 40 to 60 feet in length, but there are exceptions nearly twice as long.
+There are two separate rock climbing outcrops at Ely’s Peak: Tunnel Bluff, which is pierced by an abandoned railway tunnel, and the adjacent Northwestern Bluff, located across a forested drainage.

-Boulderers are also in luck—there are a seemingly infinite number of fine bouldering rocks scattered throughout the forest and along the former railroad bed (now the DWP trail) on either side of the tunnel.
+Boulderers are also in luck—there is a seemingly infinite supply of fine bouldering rocks scattered throughout the forest and along the former railroad bed (now the DWP trail) on either side of the tunnel.